UnderminersTeam/UndertaleModTool/README.md

   * DeltaHATE: [HATE](https://www.reddit.com/r/Undertale/comments/41lb16/hate_the_undertale_corruptor/)-inspired script for corrupting Deltarune
   * DeltaMILK: Replaces every non-background sprite with the K.Round healing milk.
 Don't ask why.
   * TheWholeWorldRevolving: The world is spinning, spinning
+* Undertale and Deltarune only:
+  * GoToRoom: Replaces the debug mode functionality of the F3 button with a dialog that lets you jump to any room by ID
+  * ShowRoomName: Displays the current room name and ID on screen in debug mode

 Additionally, included are some community-made scripts.
 For more information, consult the [SCRIPTS.md](https://github.com/krzys-h/UndertaleModTool/blob/master/SCRIPTS.md) file.

 # Contributing